timofeymukha/eddylicious/docs/user_guide/workflow.rst

 In order to generate the inflow fields the :ref:`of_native_format` should be used for writing the velocity fields to the hard drive.

-Note, that for a large time-span the amount of files written to disk become extremely large.
+Note that, for a large time-span, the amount of files written to disk become extremely large.
 To rectify this issue, a modified version of ``timeVaryingMappedFixedValue`` that reads all the data from a single HDF5 file is available.